-For assistance with claims, billing or member card questions, please call or write to our plan Customer Service.
+For assistance with claims, billing or member card questions, please call or write to our Customer Service.
 We will be happy to help you.

-Method Customer Service - Contact Information CALL (888) 863-3637 Calls to this number are free.
+Method Customer Service - Contact Information CALL 888-863-3637 Calls to this number are free.
 Hours are: October 1 - March 31: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
 April 1 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday - Friday.
 During this time of the year, please leave a message on weekends, holidays, and after hours.
 We will return your call the next business day.
 Customer Service also has free language interpreter services available for non-English speakers.
-TTY (800) 735-2900 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY 711.
+We accept all relay calls This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Hours are: October 1 - March 31: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
 April 1 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday - Friday.
-FAX (541) 322-6423 WRITE PacificSource Medicare Customer Service Department PO Box 7469 Bend, Oregon 97708 MedicareCS@PacificSource.com WEBSITE www.Medicare.PacificSource.com
+FAX 541- 322-6423 WRITE PacificSource Medicare Customer Service Department PO Box 7469 Bend, Oregon 97708 MedicareCS@PacificSource.com WEBSITE www.Medicare.PacificSource.com

-How to contact us when you are asking for a coverage decision about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care

 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).